incognia/Juno/README.md

     5d4c60e7a597    Up 28 hours            0.0.0.0:1422->22/tcp, :::1422->22/tcp, 0.0.0.0:1488->8888/tcp, :::1488->8888/tcp   Callisto
     ```
     Ensure that the container names and ports are listed as expected, and that each container is "Up" and running.

+### For Students

+If you're a student, here's how to access and use JupyterLab from your side:

+1)  Connect to the server using SSH with the following command (replace `<username>` and `<server_ip>` with your instructor's provided details):
+    ```bash
+    ssh eureka@<server_ip> -p 1022
+    ```
+    Use the default password `3Ur3k4` when prompted.
+2)  Once connected, simply enter the following command to start JupyterLab:
+    ```bash
+    jupyter-lab
+    ```
+3)  JupyterLab will provide you with a URL and a token.
+Please note that the port in the URL will be set to 8888 by default.
+However, you should manually change the port in your web browser's address bar to match the JupyterLab port associated with your specific container.
+The first two digits of the JupyterLab port correspond to the first two digits of the SSH port you used in the previous step.
+For example, if you used SSH port 1022, change the URL to `http://<server_ip>:1088/lab?token=<your_token>` if you're working in the first container.
+4)  Access JupyterLab using the modified URL with the appropriate port and the token provided.
+Please note that the token changes with each execution.

+    Remember to log out of the server and stop your JupyterLab session when you're done:
+    - To stop your JupyterLab session, go back to the SSH terminal and press `Ctrl + C`.
+Confirm the action when prompted.
+    - To log out of the server, simply type `exit` in the SSH terminal.

 ### Stack